Maks Levin

 Maksim Yevhenovych Levin (Максим Євгенович Левін; 7 July 1981 – c.
 13 March 2022) was a Ukrainian photographer.
 He reported as a photojournalist from 2006, for LB.ua and Reuters among many others.
 He also provided photographs for international humanitarian organisations including UNICEF and World Health Organization.

-During a mission to document the 2022 Russian invasion of Ukraine in Kyiv Oblast, Levin was detained, interrogated, possibly tortured, and executed by Russian soldiers.
-His friend, Oleksiy Chernyshov, who was accompanying him, was likely burned alive.
+During a mission to document the Russian invasion of Ukraine in Kyiv Oblast, Levin was detained, interrogated, possibly tortured, and executed by Russian soldiers.
+His friend Oleksiy Chernyshov, who was accompanying him, was likely burned alive.

 Life and career

 Levin was born on 7 July 1981 in Boyarka, Kyiv Oblast.
 He wanted to become a photographer already as a teenager, and attended a photography club while a school student.
 He first trained to be a computer systems engineer, as his father wished.
 He graduated from the Igor Sikorsky Kyiv Polytechnic Institute, and worked as a systems engineer.
+He and his wife had four sons.

 Levin began working as a photojournalist in 2006.
 He was a staff photographer for LB.ua and a stringer for Reuters.
 He also worked for Associated Press, BBC, Hromadske and TRT World.
 His photographs were published by Elle, Korrespondent.net, Radio Bulgaria, Radio Free Europe/Radio Liberty, The Moscow Times, The Wall Street Journal, Time, Ukraine Crisis Media Center, Vatican News, and World News Media, among others.
 He also took photographs and conducted video projects for humanitarian organisations, including HealthRight International, UNFPA, the Organization for Security and Co-operation in Europe (OSCE), UNICEF, United Nations (UN), UN Women, and World Health Organization (WHO).
+He was the author of the documentary project about the military "Afterilovaisk" and the project about responsible fatherhood "Dads' Club".

 He was present for a number of battles in the 2014 Russo-Ukrainian War, and was surrounded by Russian forces during the Battle of Ilovaisk.
 He escaped alive, and was honoured in 2015 by President Petro Poroshenko with the Order "For Merits" of the III degree.

 During the 2022 Russian invasion of Ukraine, Levin was quoted saying: "Every Ukrainian photographer dreams of taking a photo that will stop the war."
 One of his photographs, showing destroyed buildings in Kyiv, graced the cover of a March 2022 edition of the German magazine Der Spiegel.

-Levin and his wife had four sons.